massivecatapult/gamemaker-3d-io/README.md

 - Exports models with normals, vertex colors, and UV coordinates included
 - Supports any model which can be broken into triangle lists - support for line lists and point lists is planned for the future

-### Example
-A pre-compiled GameMaker Studio 2 executable is available to try, which has a basic 3D world set up and some functions for loading and viewing models under different conditions.
-It can be found in the [example](https://github.com/massivecatapult/gamemaker-3d-io/tree/main/example) directory.
-To try out the example for yourself, do the following:
-1. Download the example from the link above
-2. Extract the files to a folder and run **3D Model Viewer.exe**
-3. Use the following controls to view models (modeled after Blender's controls, for convenience):
-   - Middle Mouse: rotate the view
-   - Middle Mouse + Shift: pan the view
-   - Middle Mouse + Ctrl/Mouse Wheel: zoom the view
-   - Numpad 0: reset the position of the view
-   - M: load a new model for viewing
-   - D: set the model to "demo mode", which will have it rotate around all axis
-   - L: toggle lighting
-   - T: toggle texture
-   - Escape: close the app

 A number of example models have been included to try.
 The source code for this project is also available [here](https://github.com/massivecatapult/gamemaker-3d-io/tree/main/source/3D%20Model%20Viewer).

 ### How to install: